 What is a tax exemption decree, and how can it benefit property owners in Puerto Rico?

-A tax exemption decree in Puerto Rico provides significant tax relief under certain conditions, such as exemptions from property taxes for up to 10 years for primary residences.
-These decrees can also reduce income taxes and excise taxes for qualifying individuals.
-A tax professional can guide you through the application process, ensuring you maximize your savings and reduce your total property tax liability.
+A tax exemption decree in Puerto Rico provides significant tax breaks under certain conditions, such as exemptions from property taxes for up to 10 years for primary residences.
+These decrees can also reduce capital gains tax, corporate tax, dividends tax, and excise taxes for qualifying individuals or entities like a limited liability company (LLC) or private equity fund.
+A tax professional or lawyer can guide you through the application process, ensuring you maximize your savings and reduce your gross income and property tax liability.

 What are personal property taxes in Puerto Rico, and how do they impact property owners?